iocafe/iocafe-doc/source/platform-abstraction/platform-abstraction.rst

 Operating system and hardware abstraction layer.

 The IOCOM library uses separate operating system abstraction layer, called eosal library.
 The eosal library wraps operating system and hardware dependent functionality as function call interface.
-This interface is is similar for all platforms: Purpose of the operating system abstraction is to separate platform dependent code from the bulk of the library.
+This interface is same for all platforms: Purpose of the operating system abstraction is to separate platform dependent code from the bulk of the library.
 Thus the IOCOM library can run on multiple platforms, like Windows, Linux and several micro-controllers, and be ported to new systems.

 The eosal core functionality is general purpose functionality which we build on, and extensions are options which can be included.
+The line between the two is shady.

 Extensions can be turned on or off by complier defines.
 This provides the scalability: For example if we are to run serial communications on Arduino UNO board, we need to turn almost all extensions and options off to save resources.
 Then in some other environment we may need security, handle network topology, etc, thus need these features.

 .. toctree::
    :maxdepth: 1